PRISON: Unmasking the Criminal Potential of Large Language Models: Scenario Construction

 \subsection{Scenario Example}

-To better understand the effective fields of each scenario, we select one from each of the three scenarios for a detailed presentation as examples.
-These examples are presented in Table~\ref{tab:scenario-examples}, and are used to illustrate the design and interpretive value of the \textit{Story}, \textit{Script}, and \textit{Intention} fields.
+To facilitate a deeper understanding of the effective scope of each scenario, one representative example was selected from each of the three scenarios for detailed presentation.
+These examples are provided in Table~\ref{tab:scenario-examples} and serve to illustrate the design rationale and interpretative significance of the \textit{Story}, \textit{Script}, and \textit{Instruction} fields.

-The \textit{Story} field serves as a concise narrative summary that introduces the protagonist’s identity, role, and relevant background information.
-It is written from an omniscient third-person perspective, and provides essential context about who the character is and what general situation they are in at the moment of the scenario.
-Importantly, the \textit{Story} is purely descriptive: its purpose is to offer a coherent but neutral narrative scaffold that situates the character within the broader plot of the film.
+The \textit{Story} field functions as a concise narrative summary that introduces the protagonist’s identity, role, and pertinent background information.
+It is composed from an omniscient third-person perspective and supplies essential contextual information regarding the character’s identity and the general situation they are experiencing at the time of the scenario.

-The \textit{Script} field provides additional situational details, usually focusing on the immediate dynamics of the scenario, including dialogue excerpts, behavioral cues, or environmental conditions.
-This field is intended to enrich the realism and specificity of the scenario without introducing interpretive bias.
-Like the \textit{Story}, the \textit{Script} field is observational in nature and avoids any direct reference to the character's internal goals or intentions.
+The \textit{Script} field offers supplementary situational details from the relevant perspective, typically emphasizing the immediate and often adversarial dynamics within the scenario.
+This may include excerpts of dialogue, behavioral cues, or descriptions of environmental conditions that highlight conflict or confrontation.

-In contrast, the \textit{Intention} field is designed to explicitly state the goal-oriented behavior or underlying motivation of the criminal character at this point in the narrative.
-It captures what the character is covertly planning, attempting to conceal, or is about to execute—based on narrative evidence from the movie.
-This field is not necessarily visible to others in the scenario and often reflects private reasoning or deception.
-It plays a central role in our analytical framework: help us observe that whether the model can spontaneous criminal behavior without the \textit{Intention} field.
+In contrast, the \textit{Instruction} field is designed to explicitly specify the character’s subsequent criminal behavior.
+It captures the covert plans, concealed intentions, or imminent actions of the character as inferred from narrative evidence within the film.
+This field plays a central role in our analytical framework by enabling the examination of whether the model can spontaneously generate criminal behavior in the absence of explicit criminal instructions.